 Hearst fell on tough times and consequently, the monastery was not reassembled in his lifetime.
-The entire lot sat in a warehouse until the death of William Randoph Hearst.
+The entire lot sat in a warehouse until 1952.
 After his death the monastery was purchased by William Edgemon and Raymond Moss at the cost of 1.5 million dollars.
 Savvy entrepreneurs, they thought it would make a good tourist attraction.

 I highly recommend a visit to the Monastery if you are in the Miami area.
 Where else can you see a 12th century structure in the United States?
 If you love history or architecture, it’s not to be missed.
 It’s a miracle that it exists here at all.
-If you’re a bit tired of the crowds, this is a perfect escape.
+The monastery is a true hidden gem.

 Today the Monastery and Chapel are an active Episcopal church.
 Services are held in English and Spanish on Sundays.
 It is often used for events like weddings and photo shoots.